MileHacker Logo

 Navigating Lübeck's Streets

 Lübeck is a city that lends itself to exploration on foot or by public transport.
 Its compact Old Town encourages walking, revealing hidden alleyways and historic architecture.
-The bus the system is comprehensive, connecting the city center to surrounding areas.
-For self-guided discovery, bicycle and hire cars are available options.
+The bus network is comprehensive, connecting the city center to surrounding areas.
+For self-guided discovery, bicycle and rental cars are available options.

 Public Transport Focus

-• Bus Network: Lübeck's primary public transit, managed by Stadtwerke Lübeck Mobil (SLM).
+• Bus Network: Lübeck's primary public transit, operated by Stadtwerke Lübeck Mobil (SLM).

 • Main Hubs: Lübeck Hauptbahnhof (Hbf) and Zentraler Omnibusbahnhof (ZOB).